 Impact of Retention Policies on SharePoint Sites

-Now you have learned how to set retention policy in Sharepoint Online but implementing a retention policy introduces several key effects:
+Now you have learned how to set retention policy in Sharepoint Online but implementing a retention policy introduces several key effects.
+Based on what I’ve learned, here are the side effects:

 - Inability to Delete Sites – A SharePoint site that has a retention policy applied to it cannot be erased unless the policy is changed or removed.
 An error message will appear if the site is attempted to be deleted.